 The government issued the order on May 16 to bring some operations back online.
 However, it has specifically excluded gaming concessions located within commercial parks or shopping malls.
 The measure includes licensed casinos as well as betting shops and arcades.

 This is the latest measure to affect Spain’s expanding gambling industry after SELAE, the state-owned lottery, suspended all ticket sales back in March.
 Later, in April, the government issued a new set of restrictive measures.
-The measures targeted online gambling ads in a bid to avoid seeing an increase in the numbers of problem gamblers over the period.
+The measures targeted online gambling ads in a bid to avoid seeing an increase in the number of problem gamblers over the period.

 Article 37 of Royal Decree 11/2020 was published on March 31 and it came into effect on April 1 limiting advertisement, and dealing another blow to the gaming industry at the time.